isw-kudos/kudos-docs/docs/boards/kubernetes/index.md

-# Kudos Boards for Kubernetes and IBM Cloud Private
+# Huddo Boards for Kubernetes and IBM Cloud Private

-Deploying Kudos Boards into Kubernetes -or- IBM Cloud Private for on-premise environments
+Deploying Huddo Boards into Kubernetes -or- IBM Cloud Private for on-premise environments

 ---